Page Street Bikeway Improvements Pilot

 - Plan view of the full pilot project proposals

 - Cross-section view of the one-way westbound street with eastbound protected bikeway on Page Street between Laguna and Octavia streets

 The pilot bikeway improvements and circulation changes will be implemented using temporary materials only (signs, paint, and plastic posts) to allow for data collection, outreach, and evaluation.
 The SFMTA Board of Directors will have to reapprove the project based on the outcome of the pilot to make these or other changes permanent, pursue changes to the pilot, or else the temporary treatments would be reversed.

 What does SFMTA want to learn from the pilot and hot will we measure it?

 - Safety and comfort on Page Street for people walking and biking, including John Muir Elementary School students

-- Measured by staff observations and a public perception survey. *Sign up for project updates to stay in the loop when the survey is open!*
+- Measured by staff observations and a public perception survey

 - Transit performance on Haight Street

 - Evaluated based on travel time and Muni lane violation data